RealMelkor/Vgmi/README.md

 ## Commands

 * :q			- Close the current tab
 * :qa			- Close all tabs, exit the program
 * :o [url]		- Open an url
 * :s [search]		- Search the Geminispace using geminispace.info
 * :nt [url]		- Open a new tab, the url is optional
 * :add [name]   	- Add the current url to the bookmarks, the name is optional
 * :[number]		- Follow the link
 * :gencert		- Generate a certificate for the current capsule
+* :download [name]	- Download the current page, the name is optional

 ## Sandboxing